Packeta/api-documentation/README.md

 This is the official repository for the Packet API documentation, available at https://api-docs.packeta.dev (with the previous version and the current production version at https://docs.packetery.com).
-However, this is not a production repository and not all production files are synced to this repository.
 This repository was created with the intention of offering direct documentation support.

 ## Support